The Derrida-Retaux model on a geometric Galton-Watson tree: Introduction

 where $Y_{n}$ is a random variable with distribution $\nu_{n}$.
 Note that the existence of the above limit follows directly from the fact that $\E(Y_{n+1})\le 2 \E(Y_{n})$, as implied by equation \eqref{iteration:m=2}.
+The model is said to be \emph{unpinned} if $F_Y(\nu) =0$, and \emph{pinned} if $F_Y(\nu)>0$, in reference to the Poland--Scheraga model.

+We study the phase transition of this system from the pinned to the unpinned regime, considering initial conditions of the form $(1-p)\delta_0 + p\nu$ as $p$ increases from $0$ to $1$.
 The critical point of the system is defined as